Toodyay Road: History

 A road to Toodyay has existed since at least 1838.
 Originally referred to as Newcastle Road the road's name was not officially recorded until 1932 when the Midland Junction Municipal Council was advise by the department of Lands and Surveys of a number of unnamed roads in its area.
 It was decided that it would be a good opportunity to rename the road to reflect the name change of Newcastle to Toodyay which had occurred in 1910.

+From 1854, the Red Hill section of the route was the site of the Toodyay Red Hill Convict Road Station, built to house convict work crews associated with the road gangs that constructed and maintained the Perth–Toodyay road link.

 Future

 Future alignment of the Perth–Adelaide National Highway, along Toodyay Road (red) and the proposed Orange Route (dashed orange).
 The current alignment is along Great Eastern Highway (purple).